ortexx/localizationjs/readme.md

 you can set the current locale, if you pass it, or get if you don't

 ### .translate(key, params, options)
-gets translation of the key replacing all params
+gets a translation of the key replacing all params

 ### .has(locale, isStrict = false)
 checks locale is default or current